 Legal process: double use = double authorisation

-Products belonging to category 'fertilisers' must either be included in the positive list of annex 1 of the royal Decree of 28 January or in the positive list of annex 1 of Regulation 2003/2003.
-If not, a request for exemption must be submitted to the service Plant protection products and Fertilisers.
+Products belonging to category 'fertilising products' must either be included in the positive list of annex 1 of the Royal Decree of 28 January or in the positive list of annex 1 of Regulation 2003/2003.
+If not, a request for exemption must be submitted to the service Plant protection products and Fertilising products.
 You can find more information here.

-Products falling under category 'plant protection products' must be authorised by the service Plant protection products and Fertilisers.
+Products falling under category 'plant protection products' must be authorised by the service Plant protection products and Fertilising products.
 You can find more information here.

 Products mentioning both types of claims should: